10 ways to get cheaper car insurance!

 - Check out deals online.

 Competition is fierce with motor insurance providers fighting to win your business.
-Shop around and compare cheap car insurance online today; you may be surprised at how much you could save.
+Shop around and compare cheap car insurance quotes online today; you may be surprised at how much you could save.

 - Your job description.